 You'll need to configure some integration settings in Culture Amp in order to set up your SFTP connection.
 To find these settings:

 Setting up SSH Key Pairs

-To fill out the credentials for an Employee Data Integration you'll need to create an SSH Key Pair.
+To set up an SFTP integration, you'll need to create an SSH Key Pair.
 This is to ensure that the SFTP connection via your client/HRIS is unique and secure.